 Most of the children at Goodwill Homes come from tribal communities living in the mountain regions of the lower and upper Palani Hills.
 Many others come from the nearby districts of Dindigul, Madurai, Theni, and Virudhunagar.
 The majority of tribal children come from villages within a 60 kilometre radius, while the rest are from areas up to 100 kilometres away in the plains.

-It currently costs 82p a day to support a child.
-By sponsoring a girl or a boy, you can give them a future of opportunity for as little as £25 a month.
+By supporting a child, you can give them a future of opportunity for as little as £25 a month.
 India is home to some of the world’s poorest people, with many millions living on less than 40p a day.

-If you would like to find out more about child sponsorship or are already a sponsor and know someone else who might like to make the same kind of fulfilling connection, please contact us today.
+If you would like to find out more about our Happy Child, Happy Home programme, and child sponsorship, or are already a supporter and know someone else who might wish to make the same rewarding connection, please contact us today.

 Once you enquire about sponsorship, we'll be in touch to answer your questions and guide you through the next steps.